 The opinion you have of yourself is the most important opinion that you have.
-Too many people do not realizing that how they feel about themselves affects what is perceived by others around them.
-What happens is your negative self beliefs in turn affects your relationships, your opportunities and your overall life.
+Too many people do not realize that how they feel about themselves affects what is perceived by others around them.
+What happens is your negative self-beliefs, in turn, affects your relationships, your opportunities, and your overall life.

 Too many people go around feeling wrong on the inside.
 Too many people do not like who they are.
 Instead they focus on their faults, their weaknesses, and they are constantly critical towards themselves.
 These are all negative self beliefs.

 That recording of everything they have done wrong is always playing in their minds… “You are not patient enough,” “you blew your diet yesterday,” “you are a bad parent,” “you are still struggling with that addiction,” “you should be ashamed of yourself”.
 With all the noise in their minds, they wonder why they are not happy.
 The reason they are not happy is because of this war going on inside their heads.
 We are not meant to go through life, feeling wrong on the inside.

 stop beating yourself up because you are not who you thought you would be.

 Here’s the key thing to remember: you are not a finished product yet.
 Life is about progress, not perfection.
 I say this often but I believe it to be true: “little by little, a little becomes a lot.”